 Housing through A third party, Utrecht Summer School

 Course fee also includes travel between the different course locations (Rome to Utrecht and Utrecht to Berlin), as well as entrance fees for all field trips that are part of the course programme.

 Please note your baggage must not exceed 20 kg (44 lbs).

-Students are responsible for their travel from their home country to Florence and from Utrecht to their home country.
+Students are responsible for their travel from their home country to Rome and from Utrecht to their home country.